What Does a Payroll Specialist Do? (And How Much They Earn)

 What does a payroll specialist do?

-Payroll specialists oversee all aspects of timesheet and payroll processing to ensure payroll processing remains compliant, accurate and on-time.
-Specific responsibilities may vary based on the size of the company the payroll specialist works for and the industry of the company, but typically include:
+Payroll specialists oversee all aspects of timesheet and payroll processing to ensure payroll processing remains compliant, accurate and on time.
+Specific responsibilities may vary based on the size of the company the payroll specialist works for and the industry of the company.
+Typically, responsibilities include preparing and submitting paper payroll checks for employees who don't have direct deposit, collecting banking information for direct deposit setup and processing deposits on paydays.

 Payroll specialist requirements